Creating A To Do List In WordPress

 Show a User Only the To-Do Items Assigned to Them

-Enable this option (‘Yes’) to display to-do items only to users who have been specifically assigned those items.
-Leaving this option disabled displays to-do items to all users.
+Enable this option to display items only to users who have been specifically assigned those items.
+Leaving this option disabled displays items to all users.

 User Roles to Show

-Checking the boxes in this section (Administrator, Editor, Author, Contributor, Subscriber) displays the type of users that can be assigned to-do items.
-Leave the check box unticked for any roles that you do not want to assign to-do items.
+Checking the boxes in this area (Administrator, Editor, Author, Contributor, Subscriber) displays the type of users that can be assigned items.
+Leave the check box unticked for any roles that you don’t want to assign to-do items.

 Email Assigned To-Do Items to User

-Note: If you disable this option, skip the remaining settings in this section.
+Note: If you disable this option, skip the other settings in this section.

 Add Category to Subject

-Leave this option disabled (‘No’) if you don’t want to display to-do categories in the email subject.
+Leave this option disabled (‘No’) if you don’t want to display categories in the email subject.

 Show Who Assigned the To-Do Item in Email

-Enable this option to display the user who assigned the to-do item in the email.
-This option is useful if, for example, you have multiple project managers assigning to-do items to users …
+If enabled (‘Yes’), you can display the user who assigned the to-do item in the email.
+This is a useful option if your site has multiple project managers assigning to-do items to users …

 From Field for Emails Sent to User

-Use this field to customize the “From” field when sending out email notices.
-Add the name of your company, your domain, your name, or anything you like into this field …
+This field lets you customize the “From” field when sending out email notices to users.
+Type the name of your company, your domain, your name, or anything you like into this field …

 From Email

-Type into this field the email address that you want to display as the “sent from” email address …
+In this field, enter the email address that you would like showing as the “sent from” address …

 Subject Field for Emails Sent to User

-Add a subject field for the email that will be automatically distributed to users whenever new items have been added in your to-do list …
+Add into this field a subject field for the email that will be sent automatically to users when new items have been assigned to your to-do list …

 Text in Emails Sent to User